The potassium urine test measures the amount of potassium in urine.

-Additional conditions under which the test may be performed include medullary cystic disease.
+Other conditions for which the test may be ordered include kidney cysts (medullary cystic disease).

-The usual range for a person on a regular diet is 25 to 125 milliequivalents per liter per day.
-However, lower or higher urinary levels may occur depending on the amount of potassium in your diet and the amount of potassium in the body.
+The usual range for a person on a regular diet is 25 to 125 mEq/l per day.
+Lower or higher urinary levels may occur depending on the amount of potassium in your diet and the amount of potassium in the body.

-The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-High urine potassium levels may be due to:
+Higher than normal urine potassium level may be due to:

 Low urine potassium levels may be due to:

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.